Interstate 265: Kentucky

-I-265 in the US state of Kentucky presently runs 28.6 mi from the Lewis and Clark Bridge in northern Louisville to an interchange with I-65 in southern Louisville.
+I-265 in the U.S. state of Kentucky presently runs 28.6 mi from the Lewis and Clark Bridge in northern Louisville to an interchange with I-65 in southern Louisville.
 The entire freeway is concurrent with KY 841.

 The Gene Snyder Freeway, in which KY 841 and I-265 overlap for 24.48 mi between I-65 and the Indiana state line, has seen an increase in serious accidents.
 The primary factors stem from its low-level grass median which offers little to no protection for crossover incidents.
 Driver inattention and increased traffic and congestion has led to a decline in the overall level-of-service.
 In 2006, cable barriers were installed in the median for 10 mi between I-71 and I-64, with further installation possible in the near future.
-Part of the road is currently signed in kilometers, which is unusual in the United States.
+For many years, a section of the freeway spanning from exit 30 to exit 32 was signed in kilometers, which is unusual in the United States.
+Most but not all of the kilometer-based signs were replaced with mile-only signage as part of an expansion project set for completion in fall 2024.